-Californian singer songwriter Felix had been travelling throughout Europe in 1963 and after landing in London she started playing the London folk clubs, attracting attention from both BBC and ITV Producers.
+Californian singer songwriter Felix had been travelling throughout Europe in 1963 and after landing in London she started playing the London folk clubs, attracting attention from both BBC and ITV producers.

-In 1965 Felix was given regular spots on ITV's That's For Me and Rediffusion's Heartsong, leading to her own show Meet Julie Felix in March.
-By the end of the year she was a familiar face on British TV which guest spots on Folk In Focus, Late Night Line Up, The Val Doonican, Juke Box Jury, even appearing on the Christmas Top of the Pops.
+She became a regular on BBC's The Hoot'nanny Show and later the Eamonn Andrews Show, and in 1965 was given regular spots on ITV's That's For Me and Rediffusion's Heartsong, leading to her own show Meet Julie Felix in March.
+By the end of the year she was a familiar face on British TV which guest spots on Folk In Focus, Late Night Line Up, The Val Doonican Show, Juke Box Jury, even appearing on the Christmas Top of the Pops in 1967.

 By 1966 she had become the resident singer on BBC1's The Frost Report, performing

-BBC2's colour service was a perfect place for her own series, produced by BBC legend Stanley Dorfman, replaced by Mel Cornish in 1969.
+BBC2's new colour service was the perfect place for her own series.
+The show was produced by BBC legend Stanley Dorfman, replaced by Mel Cornish in 1969.
 The pastel shaded psychedelia of Donovan, Incredible String Band, The Hollies and The Kinks proved ideal for colour TV.
-She provided a home for some of the best and most popular British and North American folk.
-The musical director was John Cameron who worked with Mickie Most acts, and would later work with Felix again when she signed with the label in 1970.
-British jazz icon Bill LaSage would fill in on occasion.
+The shows were recorded from the 2nd to 10th December 1967.

-Felix Returned with The Julie Felix Show in 1970.
+Felix returned with The Julie Felix Show in 1970.